Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Babbel or Duolingo For Language Learning?

-Babbel and Duolingo are very similar in terms of their lesson length and engagement, but they do differ when it comes to learning methodology.
+Babbel and Duolingo are very similar in terms of their lesson length and engagement, but they differ when it comes to learning methodology.
 Babbel uses a more diverse set of drills, with additional emphasis on visuals, while Duolingo employs more game-like features.

 Is Babbel better than Duolingo?